TRAVEL LINES EXPRESS FRANCHISE COMPANY IS REGULATED BY THE FEDERAL TRADE COMMISSION IN WASHINGTON DC

 INSTANT TRAVEL AGENT

-Professional travel agents are essential for the efficient marketing of air
+travel agents are essential for the efficient marketing of air transportation,

-transportation, both domestic and foreign, cruises, hotel accommodations, tour
+both domestic and foreign, cruises, hotel accommodations, tour packages, travel

-packages, travel insurance and much, much more.
-Travel agents, of which there
+insurance and much, much more.
+Travel agents, of which there are currently more

-are currently more than 100,000 in the United States, have a special relationship
+than 100,000 in the United States, have a special relationship with consumers.

-with consumers.
-Professionalism and consumer reliance have created
+Professionalism and consumer reliance have created a special relationship

 Travel agents are held to a high standard of care and are relied upon by consumers.
 Travel agents are best viewed as information specialists upon whom consumers rely for the provision of accurate information and the confirmation of travel arrangements.
 The contemporary travel agent is a professional, holds himself out as a travel expert and is relied upon much like other information specialists and professionals such as attorneys, doctors and accountants.